dekoza/mtgpl/docs/_sources/STX.rst.txt

    When Tanazir Quandrix enters the battlefield, double the number of +1/+1 counters on target creature you control.

    Whenever Tanazir Quandrix attacks, you may have the base power and toughness of other creatures you control become equal to Tanazir Quandrix's power and toughness until end of turn.

+:mtgtip:`Teach by Example<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/a/aa7fbb9b-50a8-4d18-a667-fe965468ca16.jpg?1617225924|https://scryfall.com/card/stx/241/teach-by-example?utm_source=api>`
+   When you cast your next instant or sorcery spell this turn, copy that spell.
+You may choose new targets for the copy.

 :mtgtip:`Thrilling Discovery<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/bac1f45e-1884-490e-a94f-f7d312f0e229.jpg?1617148861|https://scryfall.com/card/stx/243/thrilling-discovery?utm_source=api>`